Hiteshgautam01/Web-scrapping-scripts/README.md

 # Web-scrapping-scripts

-This repo includes the python scripts for collect data from websites
+This repo includes the python scripts for collect data from websites currently using Beautifulsoup.